kovidgoyal/calibre/manual/function_mode.rst

 replace them with em-dashes.

-To create a new function, simply click the :guilabel:`Create/edit` button to create a new function and copy the python code from below.
+To create a new function, simply click the :guilabel:`Create/edit` button to create a new function and copy the Python code from below.

 .. code-block:: python